DevExpress-Examples/blazor-dxrichedit-spell-check/README.md

 The built-in service includes the default American English dictionary.
 Follow the steps bellow to add another dictionary of the [simple](https://docs.devexpress.com/Blazor/DevExpress.Blazor.RichEdit.SpellCheck.Dictionary), [ISpell](https://docs.devexpress.com/Blazor/DevExpress.Blazor.RichEdit.SpellCheck.ISpellDictionary), or [Hunspell](https://docs.devexpress.com/Blazor/DevExpress.Blazor.RichEdit.SpellCheck.HunspellDictionary) type:

 * Assign a file provider to the [FileProvider](https://docs.devexpress.com/Blazor/DevExpress.Blazor.RichEdit.SpellCheck.SpellCheckOptions.FileProvider) option so that the service can access dictionary files.
-* Use the [Dictionaries](https://docs.devexpress.com/Blazor/DevExpress.Blazor.RichEdit.SpellCheck.SpellCheckOptions.Dictionaries) spell check option to access a list of added dictionaries.
+* Use the [Dictionaries](https://docs.devexpress.com/Blazor/DevExpress.Blazor.RichEdit.SpellCheck.SpellCheckOptions.Dictionaries) spell check option to access the dictionary list.
 * Pass a dictionary to the list's `Add` method.

 Note that the service disables the default dictionary after you add another dictionary for the same culture.